Summer Olympics Worksheets

 Go for the gold with this fun coloring project.
 Your little Olympian can decorate these medals and host his very own awards ceremony!

 Future track stars can get pumped up for the Olympics with this long jump coloring page.
-The long jump is an Olympic sport that requires strength and agility, and has been part of the Olympics since ancient times!
+The long jump is an Olympic sport that requires strength and agility.

 Has your kid taken to sports like a fish to water?
 Hand her this swimmer coloring page, featuring an Olympic swimmer in the middle of an intense race.